jspears/gazel/electron/README.md

 ### iBazel Not Detecting Changes

 If iBazel doesn't rebuild on file changes:
-- Make sure you're running `pnpm run dev:bazel` or `bazel run //electron:dev`
+- Make sure you're running `yarn run dev:bazel` or `bazel run //electron:dev`
 - Check that the file you're editing is part of a watched Bazel target
 - Try restarting the dev server